14 Things Nutritionists Always Do at the Grocery Store (That You Might Not)

 They read the front and back of any box

 Reading labels “is definitely part of my shopping routine,” says Keri Gans, RDN, registered dietitian nutritionist and author of The Small Change Diet.
 Reading both the ingredient list and the nutrition facts label is a must, especially when comparing products or purchasing something brand new.
 “When I buy canned beans, I always look at sodium,” she says.
 “If I am on the hunt for a new dry breakfast cereal, I look at sugar and fiber.”
-Here’s how to decode the trickiest terms on food labels.

 They shop store brands